apache/directory-fortress-core/README-QUICKSTART.txt

 >su
 >./b.sh init-slapd

-If the above step completed successfully you now have OpenLDAP installed on your target server and configured to perform Fortress IAM functionality.
-The following optional steps describe how you can test and use the admin console.
+Note 1: After this step completes, OpenLDAP will be installed, configured and loaded with fortress bootstrap config.
+This step also runs provisioning scripts which may be tailored according to requirements.
+Check out the xml load scripts in FORTRESS_HOME/ldap/setup folder.

+Note 2: Point your LDAP browser to the installed directory.
+The config switches you'll need to browse can be found in the 'slapd.conf' file this step generates:

+    To view data stored in default database: suffix		"dc=jts,dc=com"
+        rootdn      "cn=Manager,dc=jts,dc=com"
+        rootpw      "secret"    <--- This clear text value will be encrypted before stored in slapd.conf

+    To view data stored in audit log database: suffix		"cn=log"
+        rootdn      "cn=Manager,cn=log"
+        rootpw      "secret"    <--- This clear text value will be encrypted before stored in slapd.conf

 ___________________________________________________________________________________
 ###################################################################################
 # III.
-Instructions to test Fortress and Symas OpenLDAP (optional)
+Instructions to regression test Fortress and Symas OpenLDAP on target machine
 ###################################################################################

 a.
 From FORTRESS_HOME root folder, enter the following command from a system prompt:

 >./b.sh test-full-init

- /home/smckinn/GIT/fortressDev/openldap-fortress-core/dist/fortressBuilder-Debian-Silver-i386-1.0.0-rc12.zip

-b. verfify the tests ran with no failures.
+b.
+Verify these tests ran with no failures.

-c.
-If no errors you have successfully installed Symas OpenLDAP and enabled for use with Fortress.

-note: if step II b was run as sudo user, you will need to run above as sudo as well, or, chown FORTRESS_HOME back to normal user.
+Warning: if step above was run as sudo user, you will need to run above as sudo also, or, chown FORTRESS_HOME back to normal user.
 Otherwise you will receive this error:

 BUILD FAILED
 /home/smckinn/tmp/fortress/50/fortressBuilder-Debian-Silver-i386-1.0.0-rc12/build.xml:264: Directory /home/smckinn/tmp/fortress/50/fortressBuilder-Debian-Silver-i386-1.0.0-rc12/build/test-classes creation was not successful for an unknown reason

+c.
+To re-run these tests:
+> ./b.sh test-full

+Note 1: WARNING messages are good as these are negative tests in action

+Note 2: If you made it to this point with no ERRORS this means Fortress and OpenLDAP are good to go on your machine.

+Note 3: This section prescribes that you run the Fortress regression test targets.
+They load tens of thousands of test records into your directory.
+The 'init-slapd' target may be re-run after the 'test-full-init' and 'test-full' targets have completed.
+This will delete the test data from the directory and restart directory with clean base load.

 ___________________________________________________________________________________
 ###################################################################################